bastikohn/ply2splat/README.md

 # ply2splat

-A high-performance Rust crate and CLI tool for converting Gaussian Splatting `.ply` files to the `.splat` format.
+A Rust crate and CLI tool for converting Gaussian Splatting `.ply` files to the `.splat` format.

 ## Features